nfrisby/frags/docs/README.md

 ## Contributing to this project

 Please find or create a GitHub Issue on which to discuss your idea;
-I'd like to keep the higher-level discussions there and dig into the details on the PRs.
+we'd like to keep the higher-level discussions there and dig into the details on the PRs.

-Or just email me :)

 ## Acknowledgements

-The GHC developer community has been very helpful and encouraging over the few years I've iterated on this.
+The GHC developer community has been very helpful and encouraging over the few years we've iterated on this project.
 There are too many to list them all, but
 Simon Peyton Jones,
 Adam Gundry,